Milkshak3s/redscale/service-target/README.md

 Side Effects:
 - PUTs target in DB, updates active targets
 Returns:
-- A JSON list of active targets
+- A the next command for this host in JSON, if available

 ### Active Targets
 ```GET http://localhost:8000/activeTargets```